coderefinery/coderefinery.org/content/workshops/upcoming.md

 is important for RSS feed. -->

 - [Autumn 2022: Tue-Thu, September 20-22 and 27-29 (6 half-day, online)](https://coderefinery.github.io/2022-09-20-workshop/)
+- Spring 2023: (dates yet to be set)
+- Autumn 2023: (dates yet to be set)

 ## Past workshops and events